bg-write/chatGPT-cheatsheet/README.md

 #### ChatGPT is like a very knowledgeable person (but not a very smart person)

 ChatGPT's access to information is impressive.
 Still, dumb questions don't yield smart answers.
 ChatGPT will not be able to always figure out the intent or context of your questions unless you explicitly tell it so.
 This is where the famous expression "garbage in, garbage out" comes into play.
-The better your questions, the better ChatGPT can help.
+The better your questions and data, the better ChatGPT can help.

 #### ChatGPT is like a dog that wants to play fetch

 It's very excited to play fetch with you (retrieve whatever data is needed to help you solve a problem) even if it can't understand what you're trying to do.
 You can train a dog to fetch a stick (like you can train an algorithm with machine learning to do a specific task), but it doesn't understand what a "stick" is like a human understands a stick; it can only understand that you want it.
-ChatGPT only wants a treat and be told it's a good boy.
+ChatGPT only wants a treat and be told it's a good boy. ([Janelle Shane](https://www.janelleshane.com/book-you-look-like-a-thing))

+#### ChatGPT is like an impressionable child

+It learns by example (like algorithms learning from data via machine learning) and has _no_ idea what it should or shouldn't imitate, unless you tell it so. ([Janelle Shane](https://www.janelleshane.com/book-you-look-like-a-thing))

+#### ChatGPT is NOT like C-3PO (it's more like a swarm of flies ... or a pile of worms)

+[Janelle Shane](https://www.janelleshane.com/book-you-look-like-a-thing)'s five principles of "AI Weirdness" is as follows:

+1. The dangers of AI is not that it's too smart ... it's that it's not smart enough.
+2. AI has the approximate brainpower of a worm.
+3. AI doesn't really understand the problem you want it to solve.
+4. AI, however, will do exactly what you tell it to do.
+(Or at least try its best.)
+5. AI will take the path of least resistance.

+So ChatGPT is less an intelligent machine, timid and uptight from its own knowledge and servitude, and more like a bunch of well-meaning worms doing their best.

 ### Project goals and intended audience